Healthy Strawberry Shortcake

 Instructions

 - Toss the sliced strawberries in a bowl with 1-2 tablespoons of sugar.
-Set them in the refrigerator to macerate while you make the cake.
+Set them aside to macerate while you make the cake.
+(I usually store mine in the fridge.)

 - In a medium mixing bowl, whisk together the flour, baking powder, and sea salt.